New Century, New Focus

 Records show that on the day St. Francis de Sales church held its first service in 1867, three babies were baptized.
 After building the church, a school was the first building the 1867 congregation erected.
 Clearly, the education and the nurturing of children have been an important priority since the founding of this church – and they still are!

 St. Francis de Sales’ former school building and gymnasiums are ideal for our partnership with KIPP Academy, which serves many young students of St. Louis.
 In addition, St. Francis de Sales Oratory actively encourages and supports its members to pursue the best education options for their children.
-Two consecutive summer-time Children’s Choir Camp, and school-year children’s choirs and drama clubs have been successful and popular venues for the children’s formation.
+It has sponsored an annual summer-time Children’s Choir Camp (consecutively since 2010,) school-year children’s choirs, drama clubs, catechism classes, and youth clubs, all of which have been successful and popular venues for the children’s formation.

 New Focus on Beauty in Music and Art: Our Tradition